Julius Pokorny

-Julius Pokorny (12 June 1887 – 8 April 1970) was an Austrian-Czech linguist and scholar of the Celtic languages, particularly Irish, and a supporter of Irish nationalism.
+Julius Pokorny (12 June 1887 – 8 April 1970) was an Austrian-Czech linguist and scholar of the Celtic languages and of Celtic studies, particularly of the Irish language, and a supporter of Irish nationalism.
 He held academic posts in Austrian and German universities.

 Early life and education

 Julius Pokorny was born on 12 June 1887 in Prague, Bohemia, under the Austro-Hungarian Empire.
 He was educated at the Piarist School in Prague and the Benedictine Abbey school in Kremsmünster, Austria.
 From 1905 until 1911, he studied at the University of Vienna, graduating in law and philology, and he taught there from 1913 to 1920.

 Career

-During World War I, Pokorny was involved in pro-German propagandist activities, inciting the Irish against England.
+During World War I, Pokorny was a pro-German propagandist, urging Irish republicans to launch the Easter Rising against the British Empire.
 He is known to have met and corresponded with Roger Casement, an activist for Irish independence who was executed in 1916.
-Pokorny also served in the war as a reservist in the Austrian (Cisleithanian) Army starting in 1916.
+Pokorny also served in the war as a reservist in the Austro-Hungarian Army (Cisleithanian) Army starting in 1916.